mail-in-a-box/mailinabox/docs/index.md

 Configuring the Server
 ----------------------

-After logging into your server with SSH and becoming root, type the following in the console:
+After logging into your *new* server with SSH and becoming root, type the following in the console:

 	sudo apt-get install -y git
 	git clone https://github.com/joshdata/mailinabox